Solverboard allows you to consider and manage planning a project in the following three dimensions:

 - Select the Stage you wish to plan in detail.

-Note: Stages will be pre-populated with your organisation’s project lifecycle framework (see How to change stage names).
+Note: Stages will be pre-populated with your organisation’s project lifecycle framework.

 - Define your stage (see Defining your stages).